amitmehtacode/addToCalendar/README.md

+# Integrating Calendar Events in a React Native App

 In this tutorial, we'll explore how to integrate calendar events functionality into a React Native application.
 We'll cover features such as creating events, fetching events, and handling permissions using the [react-native-calendar-events](https://www.npmjs.com/package/react-native-calendar-events) library.

 #### Check out the demo video showcasing the features of add to calendar in action!